lchanchi342/AppMaps/README.md

 # AppMaps Project

 This is a full-stack application with a Spring Boot backend and a React frontend.
 The application allows visualization and management of markers on a map connected to a MySQL database.
+To display Google Maps correctly, a valid API key must be provided in the .env file.

 ## Backend
 - **Directory:** `/maps`